MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 to our images:

 * You can use our site totally anonymously
-* All connections to [https://gifquick.net](https://gifquick.net) are encrypted
+* All connections to [https://mediacru.sh](https://mediacru.sh) are encrypted
 * We couldn't give the NSA (or anyone else) your private info, even if we wanted to

-There's more details on privacy and such in the sister blog post, [GifQuick for Nerds](/2013/07/19/GifQuick-for-nerds.html).
+There's more details on privacy and such in the sister blog post, [MediaCrush for Nerds](/2013/07/19/MediaCrush-for-nerds.html).

-In short: GifQuick is a super-fast, super-sleek image host that takes every step to defend your privacy.
+In short: MediaCrush is a super-fast, super-sleek image host that takes every step to defend your privacy.
 We're also totally free (we even let you disable advertisements), and we love our users.
 What are you waiting for?
-[Upload some stuff!](https://gifquick.net) If you have questions or just want to chat, drop a comment and we'll do our best to get back to you.
+[Upload some stuff!](https://mediacru.sh) If you have questions or just want to chat, drop a comment and we'll do our best to get back to you.

 Oh, and **make sure you install the latest version of Reddit Enhancement Suite**.